Thomas Butler (Louisiana politician): Early life and education

 Butler was born near Carlisle, Pennsylvania, on April 14, 1785, to Thomas Butler and Sarah Jane Semple.
 He attended the common schools and received a college education in Pittsburgh.
+He may be the Thomas Butler who is listed as "class of 1799, did not graduate" in the records of Dickinson College.

 Career

 Butler studied law and was admitted to the bar, after which he commenced practice in Pittsburgh.
+In 1806 he was assigned to carry a letter from Aaron Burr to merchant William Wilkins and general John Wilkins Jr. in Pittsburg; "the nature of [Burr's] plans was not disclosed in the letter that Butler carried but a map of the purchase was enclosed and this showed roads leading from the Mississippi River to the Ouachita tract and thence to Natchitoches near the Spanish border".
 He moved to Mississippi Territory in 1807 and was admitted to the bar there the following year.
 He was on the "List of Witnesses to be Summond against Aaron Burr" as "Thomas Butler the Son of the late Colonel" for the Burr conspiracy treason trial.

 Butler became the captain of a cavalry troop in the Mississippi Territory Militia in 1810.
 He purchased land in Feliciana Parish, Louisiana, settling there in 1811.

-Butler was appointed parish judge on December 14, 1812.
+Butler was appointed judge of Feliciana Parish on December 14, 1812.
 He was subsequently appointed judge of the third district by Louisiana governor William C. C. Claiborne on March 4, 1813.

 Butler was elected as a member of the Democratic-Republican Party to the 15th United States Congress to fill the vacancy caused by the resignation of Thomas B. Robertson.
 He was subsequently elected to a full term in the 16th United States Congress.
 Butler's time in office began on November 16, 1818, and concluded on March 3, 1821.
 He was an unsuccessful candidate for renomination in 1820.

 Following his tenure in the United States House of Representatives, Butler was appointed special judge of the third judicial district in 1822 and 1840.
 He became affiliated with the Whig Party, then the American Party.

 Butler ran as a candidate in the 1824 Louisiana gubernatorial election.
 He came in last, receiving less than 3% of the vote.
 Butler also ran as a candidate in the 1828 Louisiana gubernatorial election, placing second and receiving over 21% of the popular vote.

+In 1831 he was a commissioner for the newly organized West Feliciana Railroad, planned to run between Bayou Sara and Woodville.

 Due to ill health, Butler declined to be a candidate for Congress in 1844.
 He instead became the owner of sugar and cotton plantations, as well as president of the Board of Trustees of Louisiana College, located in Jackson, Louisiana.
 Additionally, Butler was a member of the Louisiana Historical Society.